 Places of interest include Ecole nationale de théâtre, and Ecole supérieure de la danse au Québec.

-Laurier station platforms couldn't be described without mentioning the spots on the walls over the benches, which are the results of oil on people's hair getting in the granite.
+Laurier station platforms couldn't be described without mentioning the spots on the walls over the benches, which are the results of oil on people's hair getting into the granite.

 This station does not have any artwork.
 The granite walls on the platforms may be the only thing that is worth looking at there.